skanipakala/jobs-guide-data-manager/ReadMe.md

  ```
  python updateWageData.py
  ```
+9. ⚠️ Changes won't show on website until you sync them to the flutter web app (see instructions below)
-9. This will re-create all wage data related `.json` files and store them in `/exports` folder.
+10. This will re-create all wage data related `.json` files and store them in `/exports` folder.
     - ⚠️  `unit_reviews.json` will not be updated.
 You must run `python updateReviews.py` for this